 In assessing the Group as a going concern, the Directors have given consideration to the factors likely to affect its future performance and development, the Group's financial position and the principal risks and uncertainties facing the Group, as set out in the Strategic Report.
-The Group uses various short- and mediumterm forecasts to monitor future capital and liquidity requirements and these include stress-testing assumptions to identify the headroom on regulatory compliance measures.
-As set out in the assessment of business viability and as in the prior year, for the 2020 Annual Report and Accounts the Group has undertaken additional stresstesting in consideration of the COVID-19 outbreak.
+The Group uses various short- and medium-term forecasts to monitor future capital and liquidity requirements and these include stress-testing assumptions to identify the headroom on regulatory compliance measures.
+As set out in the assessment of business viability and as in the prior year, for the 2020 Annual Report and Accounts the Group has undertaken additional stress-testing in consideration of the COVID-19 outbreak.

 The Directors are satisfied that the Company and the Group have adequate resources to continue to operate for the foreseeable future as going concerns.
-For this reason they continue to adopt the going concern basis in preparing these financial statements.
+For this reason they continue to adopt the going concern basis in preparing the Annual Report and Accounts.